-- □ steel_frame_design_preliminary.mdl contains the basic model geometry.
-The example will use this model as a starting point. - ☐ steel frame design original sections.vbs carries the out definition of combined lines (where required) and the definition and assignment of the steel design attributes to all members.
+- □ steel_frame_design_preliminary.lvb creates the basic model geometry.
+The example uses the model created by the file as a starting point. - □ steel_frame_design_original_sections.lvb rebuilds the whole model and carries out the definition of combined lines (where required) and the definition and assignment of the steel design attributes to all members.
 To be used where stated in case of user errors in preparing the model for a design check.